 Most organizations that accept credit card payments will have their own merchant account through a bank, however these usually have monthly charges which may not suit smaller organizations (though they generally have lower percentage payments).
-You can expect to pay a fee for the merchant account and to the payment processor, though these may be bundled together.
-Some, like World Pay & Paypal, do not require separate merchant accounts.
+You can expect to pay a fee for the merchant account and to the Payment Processor, though these may be bundled together.
+Some, like World Pay and Paypal, do not require separate merchant accounts.

-Support for recurring contributions and auto-renewing memberships is an important feature for many organizations.
-However not all of the payment processors available for CiviCRM support this feature. iATS is the only processor that allows you to manage recurring contributions from within CiviCRM.
-PayPal and Authorize.net will support recurring donations through their respective sites for an additional monthly fee.
-A few others like Moneris have "incomplete" support.
+Support for Recurring Contributions and auto-renewing memberships is an important feature for many organizations.
+However not all of the Payment Processors available for CiviCRM support this feature.
+Many processors that allow you to manage Recurring Contributions from within CiviCRM but PayPal and Authorize.net require you to log into their own portals to manage Recurring Contributions.
+Some, like Moneris, have "incomplete" support.

-If you have configured a payment processor that includes recurring payments as a feature, you can enable recurring contributions your Contribution Page.
+If you have configured a Payment processor that includes Recurring Payments as a feature, you can enable Recurring Contributions in your Contribution Page settings.
 For more details on page-specific configuration, refer to the Online Contributions chapter.

-If you have iATS configured, you will manage the recurring contributions directly in CiviCRM.
-The payment is triggered from within CiviCRM, which sends a request to iATS, and returns a completed contribution record to CiviCRM if it's successful.
+Other processors (e.g IATS, eway, Payment Express, SagePay, Paypal Commerce/Checkout), expect you to manage the Recurring Contributions directly in CiviCRM.
+The payment is triggered from within CiviCRM, which sends a request to the processor, and returns a completed contribution record to CiviCRM if it's successful.

-If you View the recurring contribution, you will also be able to View, Edit, or Process the card on file.
-Viewing or editing will bring up the customer and card information from the iATS website.
+If you View the Recurring Contribution, you will also be able to View, Edit, or Process the card on file.
+Viewing or editing will bring up the customer and card information.